harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ### Algorithms and state
 - An **algorithm** is a finite sequence of instructions that can be followed to solve some problem or produce some useful result.
 - An algorithm is considered to be **stateful** if it retains some information across calls.
 Conversely, a stateless **algorithm** does not store any information.
+- An algorithm is considered **deterministic** if it will always produce the same output sequence for a given input.

+### Pseudo-random number generators (PRNGs)
 -